Mr-TM-YT/My-first-game-Game-Jam/README.md

 # first-game-jam-game
-A game for the my first game Game Jam ( yeah this is missed up ) just a test
+A game for My First Game Jam (Jam)